joshuanianji/joshuanianji.github.io/README.md

 Once you git clone or download the repository, run the following command in the root folder.

-`elm-live src/Main.elm --pushstate -- --output=elm.js`
+`elm-live src/Main.elm --pushstate -- --debug --output=elm.js`

 This will start a dev server on port 8000 - with a live reload!.